VenturaNotes/Knowledge/Mathematics/Proofs/MAT102/Mike Pawliuk/Videos/(13) Intro to Proofs - Sets - Intervals, unions, intersections, and others.md

 		- Exercise
 			- Which of the following sets is (1,3) an element of?
 				- Solution is all of them
-	- Slide 14 - Reflection #archive
+	- Slide 14 - Reflection #question
 		- Is the intersection of two intervals always an interval?
 What about union?
 (Prove it.)
 		- How can A $\backslash$ B be defined in terms of intersections, unions and complements?
 		- Is A $\cup$ B = B $\cup$ A?
 What logical identity/fact does this amount to?